 Traces Schema

-This is primary table of Traces which is queried to fetch spans and apply aggregation on spans.
-It has over 30 different columns which helps in faster filtering on most common attributes following OpenTelemetry Trace Semantic conventions.
+This is the primary table you will query.
+It stores every span and has over 30 columns optimized for fast filtering on common attributes following OpenTelemetry Trace Semantic Conventions.

 (